mphe/grayout.vim/README.md

 ## Contributing

-If you encounter any bugs or problems, please make sure to read the docs and open a new issue on Github, if the problem persists.
+If you encounter any bugs or problems, please make sure to read the docs.
+If the problem persists, open a new issue on Github.
+Remember to add `let g:grayout_debug_logfile = 1` to your vimrc and attach the `grayout.log` logfile to your issue.

 Pull requests are welcome.